j-lepard/Understanding_Used_Car_Prices/README.md

 ```

 #### <br> Exploratory Data Analysis
-- From initial inspection of the rows, we notice that the data contained
+- From initial inspection of the rows, we notice that the data contained.
   - 1 count of 'year' equal to 2060 (assumed to be a typo based on comparison with other 2006 Ford Fiesta's, value changed to 2006).
   - 2 counts of 'year' equal to 1970 (removed due to gap between 'year' value and next sequential 'year' equal to 1996).